diku-dk/dpp-e2024-pub/README.md

 (Although there is no reason to use Hendrix for ISPC - it will run fine on your machine.)

+#### Access to Futhark machines

+The Futhark machines (`hendrixfut01fl`, `hendrixfut02fl`, `hendrixfut03fl`)
+have been temporarily detached from the hendrix cluster.
+If you do not have accounts on them and would like to work on them, please contact the teachers during class or e-mail them.

+The available machines are equipped with top-end GPUs---Nvidia A100 GPUs on `hendrixfut01/3fl` and MI100 AMD GPU on `hendrixfut02fl`---and two AMD EPYC 7352 24-Core CPUs (total 96 hardware threads).
+Please note that on `hendrixfut02fl` you cannot use the cuda backend of Futhark (since it has an AMD GPU) but you may use the OpenCL backend.

+To access them you need to be under VPN; if so then you can directly `ssh` to them with your ku-id and associated password.

 ## Other resources

 You are not expected to read/watch the following unless otherwise